forestgrape/people_interactions/conflicts/military.md

 > in work

 #### Hallmarks of Offensive Equipment
-* *Capability for Movement, Movement in enemy territory and Movement while exposed to the Enemy .* [Solutions for Movement while Enemy Exposed](#solutions-for-opponent-exposure).
+* *Capability for Movement including Movement in enemy territory and Movement while exposed to the Enemy.* [Solutions for Movement while Enemy Exposed](#solutions-for-opponent-exposure).
 * *Capability to Take Out Defensive Structures.* Well built defensive structures are difficult to take out (for example fortified concrete and/or below the ground).
 * *Reconnaissance.* Do reconnaissance or carry out actions based on it.